molchanov-ai/adviser-ext/README.md

 ```
 Start the server

-Replace url with yours in `fetchVideoInfo` function in `ext/content.js` file
+Replace url with yours in `ext/content.js` file

 Load Unpacked extension in Google Chrome from `ext/` directory